mcrucifix/bcm/README.md

 # source in [src]

-[src/bcm.f] is the atmosphere model
-[src/cal.f] is the ice sheet model, runnig 1000 years (or see `calctr` to change this)
+(src/bcm.f)[src/bcm.f] is the atmosphere model (src/bcm.f)[src/cal.f] is the ice sheet model, runnig 1000 years (or see `calctr` to change this)

-Note: `bcm.f` includes the function `co2inter` for a possible inclusion of interactive CO2 as use in the master thesis of Maxime Antoine.
+Note: (src/bcm.f)[bcm.f] includes the function `co2inter` for a possible inclusion of interactive CO2 as use in the master thesis of Maxime Antoine.
 Not used at the moment.